Margaret Chan

-She was widely criticized for her handling of the 1997 H5N1 avian influenza outbreak and the 2003 SARS outbreak in Hong Kong, and for her frequent travels while Director-General of the WHO.
+She was widely criticized for her handling of the 1997 H5N1 avian influenza outbreak and the 2003 SARS outbreak in Hong Kong, and for her frequent travels while serving as Director-General of the WHO.

 Early life and education

-Chan was born and raised in British Hong Kong, now the Hong Kong Special Administrative Region of the People's Republic of China.
+Chan was born and raised in British Hong Kong.
 Her ancestors came from Shunde, Guangdong.

 Chan received a professional degree for teaching home economics at the Northecote College of Education in Hong Kong.
 She received a bachelor of arts with a major in home economics in 1973 and a doctor of medicine in 1977 from the University of Western Ontario in Canada.
 She received a master of science (public health) from the National University of Singapore in 1985.

 Chan completed the Program for Management Development (PMD 61) at Harvard Business School in 1991.

 Career

 Early career

 Chan joined the Government of British Hong Kong in December 1978 as a medical officer.
 In November 1989, she was promoted to assistant director of the Department of Health.
 In April 1992, she was promoted to deputy director and, in June 1994, was named the first woman in Hong Kong to head the Department of Health.